NH-Python/spreadsheets/readme.md

 This will change the contents and the formatting of the file, including inserting text, numbers, a formula, column autofit and background colors.

 #### `sheets.py`
+##### Setup
+1) In your Google Drive account, create a worksheet titled `NH Python`
+1) Follow steps **1 through 4** in the 'Using Signed Credentials' section [of this page](https://gspread.readthedocs.io/en/latest/oauth2.html).
+(Step 4 is very important)
+1) Rename the downloaded service account json file created above to `client_secret.json` and copy it into the `/spreadsheets` directory.

+    **IMPORTANT**: _Do not commit this file to git.  `client_secret.json` is already in the `.gitignore` file of this repository; if you use a different name for the json file, the different name should be added to the `.gitignore` file as well_
+##### Run
+From `/spreadsheets` execute:

+    python sheets.py

+A multiplication table will be generated.
+Also, each column and row in the table will be summed via formula.